YuChen-Allen0325/Efidebug_Speedup_Accurately-for-Insyde/README.md

 "work directory = root directory of Insyde code base"

-"This program only use to after your work directory efidebug, so your work directory must have "Build" folder"
+"This program only use to after your work directory efidebug build, so your work directory must have "Build" folder"

 "The file collect the some special GUID defined in c or h file are not accurately"